 Credit card debt can spiral out of control.
-Here are some ways to protect yourself from getting in over your head.
+Here are some ways to prevent credit card debt and protect yourself from getting in over your head.

 - Avoid using credit cards if you’re already in financial trouble.
 Finance charges and other fees will add to your debt burden.
 However, using your credit card in a time of financial difficulty is better than taking out a home equity loan, where your home is put on the line.